Edgar Valencia-Morales, PhD., Microbial Viability Lab Lead, Bayer's Crop Sciences Division Chesterfield, MO

 Dr. Lavie embarked on his scientific journey by pursuing a B.Sc. at Tel Aviv University in Israel.
 Initially aspiring to become an organic chemist, his path took a fascinating turn when he discovered the captivating world of x-ray crystallography during his graduate studies at Brandeis University.
 This revelation led him to delve deeper into structural biology, honing his expertise at the Max Planck Institute in Dortmund, Germany, before returning to the United States to assume a faculty position at UIC.
 From the outset, Dr. Lavie's research laboratory has been dedicated to unraveling the structures of medically significant proteins.
 The aim is to leverage this structural knowledge to guide the development of therapeutics, whether through protein inhibitors or engineered variants with enhanced functionalities.
 While the initial focus centered on enzymes activating nucleoside analog prodrugs, attention later shifted to a group of enzymes known as asparaginases.
 These studies ultimately led to the discovery of a novel asparaginase with exceptional medical potential, culminating in the co-founding of Enzyme by Design (EbD) in 2017.
 EbD is currently conducting critical IND-enabling studies for this groundbreaking asparaginase.
 Outside science, he enjoys hiking in the Colorado Rockies with his wife and their new puppy, Peep.

-Autumn Moore, Ph.D., was part of Robert Kern’s Research Group, Department of Pharmaceuticals, Medicinal and Natural Chemistry, The University of Iowa, Iowa City, IA
+Autumn Moore, Ph.D., was part of Robert Kern’s Research Group, Department of Pharmaceuticals, Medicinal and Natural Chemistry, College of Pharmacy, The University of Iowa, Iowa City, IA

 Dr. Autumn Moore completed her doctorate in Medicinal and Natural Products Chemistry at the University of Iowa.
 She joined Dr. Robert Kerns’ Group to focus primarily on organic synthesis of small molecules and gained expertise in evaluating structure-activity relationships of small molecules in different physiological settings.
 She developed skills for synthesis, retrosynthetic analysis, and interpretation of analytical spectra such as mass spectrometry, high performance liquid chromatography, and 1D/2D nuclear magnetic resonance.
 She was introduced to molecular physiology and felt excitement toward Dr. Julien Sebag's role, her collaborator, in the research project.
 She decided to pursue a postdoctoral fellowship in his laboratory in the Department of Molecular Physiology and Biophysics to learn more about the conceptual and technical aspects of his research.
 Her interest in molecular physiology and biophysics arose because it is a necessary skill set within drug discovery and pharmaceutical science.
 She plans on expanding her competencies within a postdoctoral appointment while utilizing her medicinal chemistry background.
 She aspires to continue conducting research in the pharmaceutical field to serve both academic and industrial communities.
 She is also pursuing an Iowa Master of Business Administration at the Tippie College of Business to deepen her understanding of managing funds, analyzing data, and developing business strategies.
 Her ultimate goal after completing her MBA is to start and run a pharmaceutical company.